8 Wonderful Things to do in Caye Caulker

 Snorkel the Turquoise Waters

-Watch a Sensational Sunset
+Watch a Magical Sunset

 Swim with Sharks

-If you only have time for one trip while you’re in Caye Caulker, make it this one.
 Shark Ray Alley is the most common place to see these majestic animals but you can also spot them in other areas around the reef.

-If you have your PADI qualification, I’d recommend going diving as Shark Ray Alley can get pretty busy with boats and other swimmers.
+If you have your PADI qualification, we’d recommend going diving as Shark Ray Alley can get pretty busy with boats and other swimmers which spoils the atmosphere a little.

 Enjoy Caye Caulker’s Nightlife